SilkRose/Pony/readme.md

 All covers made by [Steady Gaze], [Scriblits Talo], and [PseudoBob Delightus] are licensed under the Creative Commons Zero 1.0 Universal License.

-All pixel-art pony sprites and props created by [Langtanium], and all code within this repository is licensed under the MIT License, which can be read [here][license-mit].
+All pixel-art pony sprites, models, and props created by [Langtanium] and [AtomicGlow], and all code within this repository is licensed under the MIT License, which can be read [here][license-mit].

 All covers made by me, (Silk Rose) – The pixel art covers with the .xcf source files – are dual licensed under the MIT License for the ponies and Creative Commons Zero 1.0 Universal License for everything else in the images.